In this tutorial you will learn how to configure other frequently-used WordPress widgets.

 The most recent number of posts you’ve specified will appear on the sidebar …

-For a step-by-step tutorial about how to create and edit a WordPress Post, go here: How To Create A New WordPress Post
+To learn how to create and edit a WordPress Post, see this tutorial: How To Create A WordPress Post

 Add A Pages Widget To Your Sidebar Navigation Area

 Find a Pages widget in the Available Widgets section …

 The Pages widget lets you configure the following options: